Michigan Law OUTlaws

 3.3.7 – In collaboration with the Treasurer, ensure the long-term financial strength of the organization.

-3.4 – The Treasurer is responsible for the Outlaws budget, its financing, and to ensure the long-term financial strength of the organization.
+3.4 – The Treasurer is responsible for the OUTlaws budget, its financing, and to ensure the long-term financial strength of the organization.
 The Treasurer's duties include, but are not limited to:

 3.4.1 – Account for the financial affairs of the organization and maintain detailed records thereof.
+3.4.2 – Pay bills of the organization when receipts for expenditures are turned in.
+3.4.3 – Regularly consult with the Co–Presidents.

 3.4.4 – Propose a budget for the following year to be adopted and submitted by the organization to the Law School Student Senate (LSSS).